 Second, that for this shift of perception of knowledge, learning and education to happen it will not be enough for practitioners to shift the ways they behave or do things, or even the ways they think - they will need to shift the ways they 'know' (i.e. an 'epistemological shift') and the ways they 'see' (i.e. an ontological shift).
 These will also prompt a shift of perceptions and relationships which impacts all other areas, including the ways practitioners perceive their disciplines, themselves and their students (Gilbert, 2005; Gee, 2003; Richard and Usher, 1994; Cope & Kalantzis, 2000).
 Third, that these epistemological and ontological shifts involve knowledge about knowledge construction itself and the conceptual/theoretical underpinnings of current knowledge and future possibilities.
-This should equip practitioners to engage with complexity, multiplicity and uncertainty, to explore their own lenses and open up to more lenses, and to engage critically with the different possibilities they will find vis a vis the needs of their students in their contexts (Gilbert, 2005; Andreotti & Souza, 2008).
+(Gilbert, 2005; Andreotti & Souza, 2008).

 Despite the contested nature of this debate and the denouncement of the complicity of the 'knowledge society' discourse with neoliberal practices, this emergent literature has started to shape educational reform world-wide, including the revised New Zealand School curriculum published in 2007.

-This paper presents the outline and a case-study within a research project funded by the New Zealand Council for Educational Research on teacher education looking at the shifts in the conceptualisation of knowledge and learning in the implementation of the revised New Zealand curriculum in teacher education in 10 practitioner settings.
-This research project addresses the following questions:

-- How are the shifts in conceptualisation of knowledge and learning interpreted within the different knowledge domains of the practitioners in this research?
-How do these shifts affect the way the revised New Zealand Curriculum is interpreted and implemented? - What are the characteristics of effective innitiatives for shifting student teachers' and teachers' conceptualisations of knowledge and learning? - How do shifts in the conceptualisation of knowledge and learning affect student teachers' and teachers' interpretations of the revised New Zealand curriculum?
+The first part of this paper presents the outline of a research project funded by the New Zealand Council for Educational Research on teacher education looking at the shifts in the conceptualisation of knowledge and learning in the implementation of the revised New Zealand curriculum in 10 teacher education settings.
+This project addresses the following questions: •How are the shifts in conceptualisation of knowledge and learning interpreted within the different knowledge domains of the practitioners in this research?
+How do these shifts affect the way the revised New Zealand Curriculum is interpreted and implemented?

+Methodology, Methods, Research Instruments or Sources Used

-The research design involves data collection related to structural and systemic changes in curriculum design and pedagogical approaches for teacher education based on new conceptualisations of knowledge and learning and outcomes of interventions related to student teachers' and teachers' interpretations of the NZC (pre- and post- interventions).
+The research design involves data collection related to structural and systemic changes in curriculum design and pedagogical approaches for teacher education based on new conceptualisations of knowledge and learning and outcomes of interventions related to student teachers' and teachers' interpretations of the NZC (pre- and post- interventions). the research design was informed by poststructuralist theory and involves interviews, conceptual maps, observations and surveys.